Ace Of Space Contestants Break Down After Vikas Gupta Breaks The News Of Danish Zehen’s Death!

 -

 Internet sensation and Ace Of Space contestant Danish Zehen passed away in a horrific car accident on December 20.
-Reports suggest that the accident happened on Sion-Panvel Highway in neighbouring Navi Mumbai in the wee hours.
+Reports suggest that the accident happened on the Sion-Panvel Highway in neighbouring Navi Mumbai in the wee hours.
 Danish was rushed to the hospital but succumbed to his injuries.
 His brother, who sustained injuries, is undergoing treatment.
 Danish's friend Samir lost consciousness, with bruises to the face and shoulders.
 Fans were shocked with his death and took to social media to express their grief.
 Not just fans, even celebrities took to social media to offer condolences.

 Recently, Vikas broke the news of Danish's death to the Ace Of Space contestants.
 The contestants were seen crying inconsolably.